 “Begin by sitting on the floor with your legs straight out in front of you.
 Bend your right knee and hug it into your chest, and cross the right foot over to the outside of your left thigh.
 Keep your right knee pointing straight up, and try to get the right foot flat on the floor.
 Place your right hand on the floor behind you for support, and keep your spine straight as you twist your torso to the right.
 Place your left elbow on the right side of your right knee and gently press on the knee to allow your torso to twist more.
 Hold the twist for 15 to 30 seconds on each side, and try to get this stretch in at least three to five times per week.”

 Tight glutes are often overlooked for lower back and hamstring and quadricep tightness.
-Keep ’em loose with this series of glute stretches and watch your workouts improve.
+Keep ’em loose with this series of glute stretches and watch your workouts with Aaptiv improve.